-(For students not majoring in a science.)
+(For students not majoring in biotechnology or laboratory management.)
 An introduction to the structure and function of living organisms.
 The objective is to use knowledge about biological principles and scientific reasoning to make informed decisions about the natural world.
-Topics include the chemical foundations of life, cell biology, genetics, evolution, ecosystems, and interdependence of living organisms.
+Topics include the chemical foundations of life, cell biology, genetics, evolution, ecosystems, and the interdependence of living organisms.
 Discussion also covers the importance of the scientific method to biological inquiry and the impact of biological knowledge and technology on human societies.
 Students may receive credit for only one of the following courses: BIOL 101, BIOL 103, BIOL 105, or BSCI 105.